Nearly 20 years ago, U.S. Sen. Heidi Heitkamp was diagnosed with breast cancer during her run for governor of North Dakota.

 “You definitely have a better sense of how losing someone that young affects their children,” Heitkamp said.
 “My father wasn’t at my wedding and never met my kids.
 As a parent, you think about all the things you are going to miss and all the things your family is going to miss.”

 After hearing the words “breast cancer,” Heitkamp didn’t dwell on the difficult road ahead navigating a contentious campaign and battling cancer in the public eye.
 She instead thought of her 14-year-old daughter, Ali, and 10-year-old son, Nathan.

 “The most difficult part was seeing my family struggle and knowing how scared they were,” Heitkamp said.

 Heitkamp announced to the public she had breast cancer just five days after her diagnosis and underwent a mastectomy the next week.
 After a short recovery, she was back on the campaign trail and soon started chemotherapy.

 “It was hard to go through cancer in such a public way, but I really believe it had a huge effect on my ability to survive cancer,” Heitkamp said.
 “I had everyone in North Dakota saying a prayer for me.
 Whether they voted for me or not, they were pulling for me to survive cancer.

 “Because of that, I was able to put one foot in front of the other and actually survive this disease.”

 Making the best of the time she has

-Heitkamp’s cancer has now been in remission for nearly two decades, but surviving the disease has helped shape her career ever since, including her term as North Dakota’s first female U.S. Senator from 2012 to 2018.
+Heitkamp’s cancer has been in remission for nearly two decades.
+But surviving the disease has helped shape her career ever since, including her term as North Dakota’s first female U.S. Senator from 2012 to 2018.